Via Dolorosa, the path covered with tears

 The old map of Jerusalem

 Also, every Friday, at three o’clock in the afternoon, the procession of the Franciscan Order starts at the Monastery of the Flagellation.
-This free tour leads you along with the stations of Via Dolorosa, with the reading of relevant quotations from the Old and New Testaments.
+This free tour leads you along the stations of Via Dolorosa, with the reading of relevant quotations from the Old and New Testaments.

 III Station: Jesus falls for the first time